Grenfell Tower Inquiry Phase 1

-The Grenfell Tower Inquiry is a British public inquiry into the Grenfell Tower fire, which killed 72 people and destroyed Grenfell Tower on 14 June 2017.
+The Grenfell Tower Inquiry is a British public inquiry into the Grenfell Tower fire, which killed 72 people and destroyed Grenfell Tower, a residential building in the Royal Borough of Kensington and Chelsea, London, on 14 June 2017.
 It was ordered by Prime Minister Theresa May on the day following the fire.

 May announced on 29 June 2017 that the inquiry would be chaired by retired judge Sir Martin Moore-Bick, with the immediate priority "to establish the facts of what happened at Grenfell Tower in order to take the necessary action to prevent a similar tragedy from happening again".
 She promised that "No stone will be left unturned by this inquiry."
 On 15 August 2017, the terms of reference of the Inquiry were announced.

 Phase One

 The inquiry opened on 14 September 2017.
 Procedural hearings were held in December 2017 and March 2018.

 In May 2018, a series of commemorative hearings were held in which relatives and survivors paid tribute to the 72 who had died.